nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 .. cpp:class:: MiscGroup

-	Stores various data provided in METAR or TAF report.
+	Stores variety of data which semantically do not belong to any other group type.

 .. cpp:namespace-push:: MiscGroup